PaintedLands/PaintedLands/README.md

 ## <em>"Painted fingers tapping on cherry..."</em>
-Hihi !!
-You can call me Rae if you wanna!
+Hihi I'm Litany!
 I'm most commonly at Spawn or the Roblox area, and my two main ponies are Mariya Shidou and Rae Taylor (The latter I'm a fictionkin of!)
 I like writing fanfics, so that's the highest likely reason for me to be offtab.<br />
 <em>Other ponies I often tend to use: Red Otto Mozer, Shame Kisser, This Year, Failure.</em><br />
 I'm usually in the Safe server bc 18+ is smaller in size and I don't often go there unless too many people are in my favorite spot at spawn.<br />
 <br />